markallisongit/blog/content/posts/2021/deploy-bicep-with-azure-devops/index.md

     inlineScript: 'az deployment group create --resource-group $(BackupResourceGroup) --template-file azuredeploy.bicep --parameters azuredeploy.$(Environment).parameters.json'
 ```

 Lo and behold, it worked!
-Azure Cli will automatically download bicep if it's not found: perfect for a Microsoft-Hosted VM where bicep isn't supported yet!
+Even better, Azure Cli will automatically download bicep if it's not found: perfect for a Microsoft-Hosted VM where bicep isn't supported yet!

 ## Conclusion as of April 2021

-I know this blog post will go out of date pretty quickly but at the time of writing I would say the best route for deploying Azure resources using bicep in a pipeline is to use the `AzureCLI` task and it works fine in both Windows and Ubuntu (I tested both with identical code).
+I know this blog post will go out of date pretty quickly but at the time of writing I would say the best route for deploying Azure resources using bicep in Azure Pipelines is to use the `AzureCLI` task and it works fine in both Windows and Ubuntu (I tested both with identical code).

 Bicep seems to make ARM templates much easier to read and maintain and is certainly much less pain.
 It is also easy to convert existing ARM templates *to a starting point*, and does quite a good job, however some hand tweaking after will be needed.